yahoo/redislite/HACKING.md

 Any changes to source code should be tested, both for regression and for validation of new code.

+All tests can be run using the tox tool, install it using the command:

+    pip install tox

 * Check for [pep8] conformance.
 * Check for general python issues with [pylint] or [flake8]
 * Working unit tests are required for all code that adds new functionality.